JuliaAI/MLJTuning.jl/README.md

   strategy is applied.
 A selection heuristic supported by a multi-objective tuning strategy must select *some* "best" model (e.g., a random Pareto optimal solution).

-- The *history* is a vector of tuples of the form `(m, e, x)` generated by the tuning algorithm - one tuple per iteration - where:

-  - `m` is a model instance that has been evaluated.

-  - `e` records the main parts of the evaluation `E` of `m`.
-Specifically, `e.measure=E.measure`, `e.measurement=E.measurement` and `e.per_fold=E.per_fold`.

-  - `x` (called the *extras*) contains two kinds of other information:
-  (i) additional user-inspectable statistics that may be of interest - (for example the temperature in simulated annhealing); and (ii) any tuning strategy-specific information required to be recorded in the history, for example an implementation-specific representation of `model`.

 - A *tuning strategy* is an instance of some subtype `S <:
   TuningStrategy`, the name `S` (e.g., `Grid`) indicating the tuning